krala007/Krala007/README.md

 ### Let me take you on a tour across mind-me
 #### I like to understand how silicon turns into grey matter and makes our life easier and connected.
-Microcontroller, alogorithms and products!
+Microcontroller, algorithms and products!

 <!--